jumper149/haskeme/README.md

 - more indentation as the expression above translates to a new S-Expression as an argument to the prior one
 - less indentation as the expression above, but still more indentation as another expression above translates to a new S-Expression, while the prior and further indented block gets wrapped in extra parentheses (look at the `let`-example)
 - S-Expression can be mixed in while staying in a single line (look at the example for mixed expressions)
+- full line comments starting with `;` are ignored
 - a new line can be prevented from being turned into an S-Expression by prepending it with `:` after the indent (look at the example for prevented expressions)